 - A student who has been accepted to study in a English study programme should write a dissertation in English.
 The elaboration of the dissertation in other languages is not automatic.
 The student must submit a Request for dissertation in a foreign language, which will be assessed by the SAB.

 - The student cannot change the topic or title of his/her dissertation.
-If the title / topic does not suit him for any reason, it is necessary to submit a Request for dissertation in a foreign language, which must be recommended by the supervisor and will be submitted to the SAB for assessment.
+If the title / topic does not suit him for any reason, it is necessary to submit a Request for change in the name/topic of dissertation, which must be recommended by the supervisor and will be submitted to the SAB for assessment.
+For a change of topic it is necessary to attach an annotation of the new topic to the application.
 If the application is approved, the name / topic in the SIS will be changed by the Department for PhD Study.

 - If a student wants to have an advisor in addition to the supervisor, he / she must ask for one.
 See the Request for advisor appointment form.
 The request must be duly substantiated, signed by the supervisor and the proposed advisor.
 It will then be referred to the SAB for discussion.
 Some SABs apply the same rules to advisors as to supervisors.